matterhorn103/avo_xtb/README.md

 Additionally, if the environment variable `XDG_DATA_HOME` is set its value will be respected and takes precedence over the above paths (on all OSes).

+Normally calculations are run in a subfolder at this location, but this can be customized in the plugin's configuration dialog.

 ## Disclaimer

 `xtb` and `crest` are distributed by the Grimme group under the LGPL license v3.
 The authors of Avogadro and avo_xtb bear no responsibility for xtb or CREST or the contents of the respective repositories.
 Source code for the programs is available at the repositories linked above.

 ## Cite